I had a financial crisis last week.

 My youngest son just started his first job working for a gaming company as an animator and will no longer be dependent on the Bank of Mum and Dad.
 When he was deciding between job offers, a key factor in his deliberation was that the particular company he chose were providing great tools and equipment so he could produce higher quality outputs while growing his portfolio and skills.

 Interestingly this company, unlike my pal’s Bank, did not bother with a chargeback model.
 No more than a builder has a chargeback model for his hammer, their attitude was – give folks the right tools, and let them work.
-They are interested in the output, not the input.
+They are interested in the outcomes, not the input.

 Organisation’s who are driven by delighting customers create an environment for engineers where they can be more productive, more motivated and don’t have to account for HOW they do their work but WHAT they deliver.
 This environment connects engineers to customers in very real ways.